jasperlinthorst/reveal/README.md

 2 - Build and install REVEAL
 If libdivsufsort is installed, REVEAL can be installed by executing the following command:

+**python setup.py test install**

+To install without executing the unit tests:

 **python setup.py install**

 ##RUN

-To validate whether everything is correctly installed you can run a test alignment from the directory in which this readme is placed, by executing the following command:
+To validate whether everything is correctly installed you can run a test alignment from the tests directory, e.g. by executing the following command:

 **reveal align tests/1a.fa tests/1b.fa**

 If everything is correctly installed, a file called 1a\_1b.gfa should have been produced.
 This file contains a reference graph in GFA format (see [GFA](http://lh3.github.io/2014/07/19/a-proposal-of-the-grapical-fragment-assembly-format/)).

-Important parameters to consider when running a (multi) alignment are -m, -c and -n.
+Important parameters to consider when running a (multi) alignment are -m and -n.
 See subcommand help.

 In case you want to inspect the graph with software like cytoscape or gephi, you can produce a graph in gml format by calling reveal as follows: